GoogleCloudPlatform/gke-serviceaccounts-initializer/README.md

 > :warning: **This is pre-release software.
 Do not use it for production
 > purposes.**

-This add-on inject [Google Cloud Service Accounts][sa] credentials, which are previously imported to the cluster as Secrets, to [Pods] running on Container Engine.
+This add-on injects [Google Cloud Service Accounts][sa] credentials, which are previously imported to the cluster as Secrets, to [Pods] running on Container Engine.